 For motorcyclists, few things are more exciting than hitting the two-lane back roads and stumbling on the small towns and out-of-the-way eateries that make up the detailed fabric of the state.
 Every direction holds surprises from vintage one-room schoolhouses to farmers planting in the fields and always the occasional unoccupied building that sparks curiosity and makes for an exciting and adventurous day on the road.

-Ohio has some famous motorcycle routes like the roads along The Windy 9 and The Triple Nickel, but we uncovered some other fun routes that promise a little bit of exploration along the way.
+Ohio has some famous motorcycle routes like the roads along The Windy 9, The Triple Nickel and the Three Rivers Ride.
+But we uncovered some other fun routes that promise a little bit of exploration along the way.
 These trips allow you to appreciate the fields of goldenrod that splash vibrant yellow color onto the canvas of farm fields, the occasional scent of hog farms and the remote communities where street names turn into township numbers.

-Here are several one-day trips on Ohio’s back roads where you will find incredible scenery and stumble on some unique adventures.
+Here are several one-day trips on Ohio's back roads where you'll find incredible scenery and stumble on some unique adventures.

 State Route 13 (North/South)

 State Route 13 that stretches north to south from Huron to Athens is one of my favorite routes.
-Since it is one of the longest state routes in Ohio, I recommend making Mansfield to Athens the day-trip so you have time to make stops along the way to enjoy mom-and-pop diners and towns with unusual names like Moxahala.
+Since it's one of the longest state routes in Ohio, I recommend making Mansfield to Athens the day-trip - so you have time to make stops along the way to enjoy mom-and-pop diners and towns with unusual names like Moxahala.

 Ohio Route 93 (Southeast Ohio)